viraj-s15/local-document-chat/README.md

 If you dont want to read this I have modified the `scripts/local/run-dev.sh` script.
 Run this script after adding your supabase tokens and you should be good to go

+And if you dont care about any of that, it is also hosted by some chad here: https://www.chatmyfiles.com/